theMichaelB/OWS-MainStory/Stories/Testford/Characters/2023/Marcus Chen.md

 ## Background

-After a decade working for a prestigious urban planning firm in Manchester, Marcus accepted a position with a regional development agency based in the nearby city.
-He chose to live in Testford for a change of pace and to experience small-town life while maintaining a short commute to his new office.
+After a decade working for a prestigious urban planning firm in Manchester, Marcus accepted a position with the Oxfordshire Council Development Team overseeing aspects of the new Oxfordshire Technology and Innovation Quarter (OTIQ).
 The son of Chinese immigrants who ran a restaurant in Bristol, he distanced himself from his family traditions during his education and career ascent, something he's beginning to regret.
+His previous projects have focused on urban revitalization, balancing modernization with historical preservation.

 ## Current Situation

-Marcus has just moved to Testford, with his new job not starting for another month.
-He's using this time to explore the town, understand its character, and settle into his new home.
+Marcus has just moved to Fableford's Bottom-ford development, with his new council position not starting for another three weeks.
+He's using this time to explore the village, understand its character, and settle into his new home.
+His involvement with OTIQ remains largely unknown to the villagers, giving him an unfiltered view of community sentiments about the development.
 He's experiencing symptoms of burnout after years of high-pressure projects and is questioning his career choices while hoping this change of environment will provide a fresh perspective.

 ## Connections

 - Potential connection with local bookshop owner through his interest in local history and urban design literature
-- Possible friendship with a local restaurant owner who reminds him of his family
+- Possible tensions with village traditionalists as his role with OTIQ becomes known
-- Potential tension with historical preservation advocates once his work on regional development becomes known
+- Potential professional relationship with council members and other newcomers connected to the technology quarter